DrMint/Okuma-Reader/README.md

 ## Features

-- Page turn with arrow keys or by clicking on the edge of a page or with mouse/touch swipes.
+- Page turn with arrow keys or by clicking/tapping on the edge of a page.
 - Support for books with multiple chapters.
 - Support for Japanese page ordering.
 - Support for various screen ratio.